Quantum incommensurate Skyrmion crystals and Commensurate to In-commensurate transitions in cold atoms and materials with spin orbit couplings in a Zeeman field: Canted phase and C-C transition at and the C-IC transition at the left critical field .

-{\sl Canted phase and QPTs at $ h_{c2} $ and the left critical field $ h_L $.---} When $\beta$ is near the Abelian case $\beta=0$, we first determine the simplest classical state to be a FM state in the XZ plane (Fig.\ref{globalphase}) whose tilted angle with the $z$ axis is $\theta=\pm\arccos[h/h_{c2}]$ where $ h_{c2}=2\cos^2\beta $ matches the upper critical field achieved from $ h > h_{c2} $ Eq.\eqref{hc2} \cite{match}.
+When $\beta$ is near the Abelian case $\beta=0$, we first determine the simplest classical state to be a FM state in the XZ plane (Fig.\ref{globalphase}).
+Its tilted angle with the $z$ axis is $\theta=\pm\arccos[h/h_{c2}]$ where $ h_{c2}=2\cos^2\beta $ matches the upper critical field achieved from $ h > h_{c2} $ Eq.\eqref{hc2}.
+Note that Eqn.\ref{hc2} is reached from the FM phase by the quantum fluctuations to the order of $1/S $.
+The same $ h_{c2} $ is reached from the canted phase below just by the classical minimization.
+This consistency indicates that there is a second order transition at $ h_{c2} $ which does not receive a quantum correction at least to the order of $ 1/S $.